adamanthil/php-twitter-proxy/README.md

 -	`include_rts` - Whether to exclude retweets.
 Accepted values 0 or 1.
 Default is 1 (optional)

 ## Output
 The output is a json array of objects corresponding to each tweet.
-Each object has a `tweet` and `time` parameter for the tweet text and relative time string respectively.
+Each object has a `tweet_html`, `tweet_text`, and `time` parameter for the tweet itself (with links converted to anchor tags), raw tweet text, and relative time string respectively.